microsoft/pxt/common-docs/identity/sign-in.md

 ## What is an Online Account?

 An online account is a user account with a reputable provider of online services.
-While MakeCode does not have its own accounts, MakeCode does allow you to sign-in using an online account with either Microsoft, Google or Clever.
+While MakeCode does not have its own accounts, MakeCode does allow you to sign-in using an online account with either Microsoft, Google, or Clever.

 ### Microsoft Account